Shubhar1820/Portfolio/README.md

-Here’s a sample README file for your portfolio website:

----

 # Portfolio Website

 This is a personal portfolio website that showcases my work, skills, and projects.
 It is built using HTML, CSS, and JavaScript, providing a responsive and interactive design.